graphitemaster/neothyne/docs/SCRIPTING.md

 b.b = 10;                // does not change c.b since c is a new instance of b
 ```

+This may appear strange to some programmers as we're subclassing on an object
+and not a type.
+In Neo classes are always object references opposted to the more
+traditional value-type approach in languages like C++.

 #### Inheritence
+Neo language supports single-inheritence multiple-interface object oriented
+programming, much like Java and C#.

+The decision to not support multiple-inheritence has to deal with Neo's strong
+interpretation of Liskov's Principle.
+The Liskov Principle (LSP), in summary,
+states that a class inheritence is empirically a strong "is-a" relationship.
+Which means any object of a subclass is-a object of the parent class.
+For instance any *Cat* is-a *Animal*.
+There is a major difference to be made
+between "is-a" and "can-be-with-complex-transformation".
+What this means is that
-Any object of a subclass is also immediately an object of all superclasses.
+any object of a subclass is also immediately (and indefinitely) an object of
-All classes inherit from an Object class that forms the root of the object
+all superclasses.
+In Neo there is a root class called Object which forms the
+root of the object hierarchy.
+What this means is a reference to the "vtable"
+(which Neo doesn't really have in the traditional sense) has to be in Object
+itself, since you couldn't for instance have it at the end of the class otherwise
+adding new members would move the reference to the "vtable" around.

+This however is not the final nail in the coffin.
+LSP also states that anything
-hierarchy.
-Anything which is added to a superclass in the creation of a
+which is added to a superclass in the creation of a subclass must be "beneath"
-subclass appears beneath all the data which describes that superclass.
+all the data which describes the superclass.
+This idea does not permit any data
-What this means in practice is that any data which belongs to the superclass
+that belongs to the superclass to be moved around, shifted, etc. This also
-will not be messed with or shifted around, or to put another way: any object
-of a class starts with a *smaller* object of the superclass, which starts with
-etc all the way up to the root of the hierarchy.
+includes the data a "vtable" traditionally encodes.
+If the object has a reference
+to it than it must be beneath as well.

+So basically new members go underneath the superclass's members and new functions
+underneath the old class's functions and so on.
+This technique does not permit
+a clean and straight forward implementation of multiple-inheritence though.
+So why would we want it at all then?
+It's simple and efficent because no data
+moves around which means references to a superclass from a subclass are always
+static after the fact.
+For instance we can inline the access during execution.

+Neo language is very dynamic so it isn't difficult to actually emulate
+interfaces with classes itself.
+This idea was derived from the observation that
+interfaces are essentially objects and that the LSP rules work for them too.
+For instance if you consider that all interface references are-a reference to
+their first parent interface and that an interface can only add functions, not
+data.
+Then they operate exactly the same way.

+This means all that is required of an interface function is to call them with
+object references.

+Similarly techniques like multiple dispatch can be done with multiple levels
+of single dispatch in Neo by creating the appropriate interface object
+and subclassing it for your classes that implement that interface.

 ### Control Structures
 The control structures `if` and `while` and `return` have the usual meaning and familiar syntax.